Container Drift Policy

 Containers

-Select what should happen to affected containers if the policy rules are breached:
+Select what should happen to affected containers if the policy rules are breached.
+The appropriate action depends on your use case:

 - No container action: Do not change the container behavior; send a notification according to Notification Channel settings.